onja-madagascar/chores/sweeping-the-kitchen.md

 ## *What do we need to accomplish this task ?*
     . broom
 ## *What is the process to accomplish this task ?*
     .
-Arranging all plates into the baket
+Arranging all plates into the bucket
     .
 Rolling all mats
     .
 Put them into their place
     .
 Start sweeping the kitchen
 ## *How many people do we need to do this ?*
     .
-At most we 4 two people
+At most we need 4 people
     . three people sweep
     .
 One moves things like pots
 ## *How often do we need to do this ?*
     .
-Nedded to do everyday
+Needed to do everyday
     .
 At least three times a day
     .
 One after breakfast
     .
 One after lunch